-At the McClarty Lake project, a joint venture agreement has been established with Hudbay holding a 60% interest and Troymet holding a 40% interest.
+At the McClarty Lake project, a joint venture agreement is established with Hudbay Minerals Inc. ("Hudbay") holding a 60% interest and Troymet holding a 40% interest.
 Under the terms of the agreement, Hudbay must contribute \$1,076,051 in joint venture expenditures before Troymet is required to fund its participating interest.
 Troymet believes Hudbay is the best partner to explore and develop the project, and their participation lends strong support to management's belief that McClarty Lake is a property of substantial merit with excellent discovery potential for a precious metal rich VMS deposit(s).
-A 2013 winter diamond drilling program on the joint venture claims is being undertaken by project operator, Hudbay, and will test for plunge extensions of the Discovery zone mineralization to the southeast.